LSlat/SQL/README.md

 Using the data in the CSV files, design schema, create tables and a database.
 Query the data to answer given questions.
-Lastly, analyse salaries by title.
+Lastly, analyze salaries by title.